-Retaining wall and utility trench backfill in building and pavement areas should be compacted to the density criteria previously presented herein.
-If backfills are not compacted as recommended, excessive settlement may result in areas adjoining backfilled retaining walls, or over utilities.
-Excessive settlement of loose backfills has caused damage to pavements, floor slabs, pedestrian walkways, planters, etc., which adjoin backfilled retaining walls.
+Basement/retaining wall and utility trench backfill in building and pavement areas should be compacted to the density criteria previously presented herein.
+If backfills are not compacted as recommended, excessive settlement may result in areas adjoining backfilled retaining/basement walls, or over utilities.
+Excessive settlement of loose backfills has caused damage to pavements, floor slabs, pedestrian walkways, planters, etc., which adjoin backfilled retaining/basement walls.